MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 **Hyper-V Containers:**

 - A Windows Container host enabled with Nested Virtualization.
-- The Windows Serve 2016 Media.
+- The Windows Server 2016 Media.

-> Microsoft Azure does not support Hyper-V container.
+> Microsoft Azure does not support Hyper-V containers.
 To complete the Hyper-V exercises, you need an on-prem container host.

 ## Windows Server Container

 Windows Server Containers provide an isolated, portable, and resource controlled operating environment for running applications and hosting processes.
-Windows Server Containers provide isolation between the container and host, and between containers running on the host, through process and namespace isolation.
+Windows Server Containers provide isolation between the container and host, through process and namespace isolation.

 ### Create Container <!--1-->

-Before creating a container, list the container images installed on the container host.
-To see all container images with Docker, use the `docker images` command.
+Before creating a container, use the `docker images` command to list container images installed on the host.

 ```powershell
 docker images